jroman00/localenv/README.md

 127.0.0.1 localenv-example.it
 ```

 Remember that you will still need to include the port.
-In this case, you can visit [http://localenv-example.it:8080/](http://localenv-example.it:8080/)
+In this case, you can visit:
+- [http://localenv-example.it:8080/](http://localenv-example.it:8080/) for the Node.js example application
+- [http://localenv-example.it:8081/](http://localenv-example.it:8081/) for the PHP example application